aryaphalke2003/Garbage_Detection_App/README.md

 ### Run the Flutter App

 1. Extract the folder and open it in Visual Studio Code.

-Open terminal in the main folder where all your subfolders are present.
+2. Open terminal & navigate to softygcollect folder which has all subfolders and flutter plugins.

 2. To run app on android first do all mentioned things to setup your android device.